Mental and behavioral health EHR buyers' guide

 - Which vendors you should consider when choosing a behavioral and mental health EHR

-Whilst needs will vary between size and type of practice - multi-specialty practices will have a different set of requirements to a clinic specifically dealing with substance abuse, for example - this guide will give you a good grounding in how to find the right system for you.
+Whilst needs will vary between size and type of practice - multi-specialty practices will have different requirements to a clinic specifically dealing with substance abuse, for example - this guide will give you a good grounding in how to find the right system for your behavioral health practice.

 The answer to this question will largely depend on what requirements your practice has.